-This page provides information about upcoming public consultations on proposed changes to the laws and regulations we administer.
+This page has information about upcoming public consultations, including Nationally Significant Proposals and proposed changes to the laws and regulations we administer.

 Implementing the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) – Consultation 2

 We will soon be undertaking a second consultation on implementing GHS in New Zealand.
 The GHS is an internationally agreed system to classify chemicals and communicate their hazards through labels and safety data sheets.

 We have now finished processing the submissions received on our first consultation which ran from October 2019 to January 2020.
 The focus of that consultation was to adopt GHS version 7 by issuing a new Classification Notice that incorporates GHS by reference.
 A series of proposals were also included around which GHS building blocks we should adopt.

 Our recommendations on all proposals, along with the rationale, will be published in a submission analysis report that will be available on our website in May/early June 2020.

 A consequence of adopting GHS 7 is that all HSNO approvals need to be updated to apply GHS classifications.
 This second consultation seeks feedback on our proposals to update all approvals, including group standards, to convert their current HSNO classifications to GHS classifications.

 As part of this process, we also propose to revoke individual approvals that can be covered by a group standard approval, and will be seeking your feedback on which approvals we propose to revoke.